How Much Does Ozempic Cost Per Pound Lost? A Real Data Analysis

 Editorial note

-Reviewed for clarity on February 2, 2026.
+Reviewed by the WellCalcs editorial team for clarity on June 1, 2026.
 This article is educational only and does not replace medical advice, diagnosis, treatment, or medication instructions.
 Read the full medical disclaimer.

 People usually ask this question after the first few prescription quotes hit the screen.
 "How much am I really paying for each pound?"
 It is a fair question, but it gets messy fast because the answer changes with coverage, dose, time horizon, and whether you keep paying after the most dramatic loss has already happened.